ksu-cs-textbooks/cis400/content/D-milestones/07-point-of-sale-milestone-2.md

 * -5 points for every entree, side, or drink class that does not implement `INotifyPropertyChanged`
 * -2 points for every property that does not invoke `PropertyChanged` when its value changes

+DataBinding
+* -5 points for every customization screen that does not bind an instance of the corresponding menu item to the `DataContext`

 Testing
 * -2 points for every entree, side, or drink unit test that does not confirm the menu item implements `INotifyPropertyChanged`
 * -2 points for every missing test for checking if a entree, side, or drink property changes